Snyk CLI with Maven and Gradle

 • Snyk CLI with Gradle: To build the dependency graph, Snyk integrates with Gradle and inspects the dependencies returned by the build.
 The following manifest files are supported: build.gradle (Groovy DSL) and build.gradle.kts (Kotlin DSL).

-• Snyk CLI with Maven: To build the dependency tree, Snyk analyzes the output of the pom.xml files.
+• Snyk CLI with Maven: To build the dependency tree, Snyk integrates with Gradle and inspects the dependencies returned by the build.
+The following manifest files are supported: pom.xml.

 The following lists steps to start scanning your dependencies.
 It covers basic commands, such as snyk test and snyk monitor.
 To check the full list, see CLI commands and options summary.